All preparations for the 42nd ASEAN summit on track - ExBulletin

 All preparations for the 42nd ASEAN summit on track

+President Joko Widodo again reviewed a number of preparations for the holding of the 42nd ASEAN Summit in Labuan Bajo, West Manggarai Regency, East Nusa Tenggara Province (NTT), on Tuesday, April 25, 2023.
+Photo: BPMI Setpres/Lukas

-President Joko Widodo accompanied by First Lady Iriana Joko Widodo reviewed a number of preparations ahead of the 42nd ASEAN Summit to be held in Labuan Bajo, West Manggarai Regency, East Nusa Tenggara Province (NTT), in May next.
+MERAHPUTIH I WEST MANGGARAI – President Joko Widodo accompanied by First Lady Iriana Joko Widodo reviewed a number of preparations ahead of the 42nd ASEAN Summit to be held in Labuan Bajo, West Manggarai Regency, East Nusa Tenggara Province (NTT), in next May.
 Foreign Minister Retno Marsudi, who accompanied the review, said all preparations, substantial or not, were on track.

-“All preparations, both substantial and non-substantial, we have verified today in detail directly by the President and as of today we can say that all preparations on the right tracksaid Foreign Minister Retno in her statement after the inspection in Labuan Bajo, Tuesday, April 25, 2023.
+“We are verifying all preparations, both substantive and substantive, today in detail directly from the President and as of today we can say that all preparations are on track,” the business minister said.
+Foreign Retno in his statement after the inspection in Labuan.
+Bajo, Tuesday, April 25, 2023.

 Regarding the substance, the Foreign Minister indicated that there will be eight meetings in the two days following the holding of the 42nd ASEAN Summit on May 10-11, 2023.
 Of the eight meetings, five will be held the first day, while the other three will stand. will take place on the second day.